-Daniel Stutzbach, Reza Rejaie

-Department of Computer & Information Science

-University of Oregon
+Daniel Stutzbach, Reza Rejaie Department of Computer & Information Science University of Oregon {agthorr,reza}@cs.uoregon.edu

-{agthorr,reza}@cs.uoregon.edu

-Abstract-During recent years, Distributed Hash Tables (DHTs) have been extensively studied by the networking community through simulation and analysis, but until recently were not adopted by popular P2P applications.
-Therefore, it was not feasible to examine DHT behavior in practice.
-Recently, the popular eMule file-sharing software incorporated a Kademlia DHT, called Kad, into their software.
-The success of Kad appears to have triggered other P2P applications (notably BitTorrent) to also incorporate Kademlia.
+Abstract-During recent years, Distributed Hash Tables (DHTs) have been extensively studied through simulation and analysis.
+However, due to their limited deployment, it has not been possible to observe the behavior of a widely-deployed DHT in practice.
+Recently, the popular eMule file-sharing software incorporated a Kademlia-based DHT, called Kad, which currently has around one million simultaneous users.